 Our research shows there are many real estate websites that focus only on renting, such as Trulia, Lovely, Rentals.com, Rentdigs and others.
 These websites include two sides: future tenants and landlords.
 In order to connect both sides after the contract has been signed, a renting website can also offer the ability to manage properties, as Walk Score does.

 In addition, there are long- and short-term rentals.
-Usually, a real estate website offers both types of rentals.
+Usually, a property website offers both types of rentals.
 However, if you want to go niche, we suggest picking one.

 Mixed Models of Real Estate Websites